 • Provide students with an outline, agenda, or set of learning outcomes at the beginning of each class session.

-• Start and end each session with a similar activity.
+• Begin and end each session with a similar activity.

-• Be explicit about changes to routine (e.g., “Today we will be doing things a little differently…”) and give advanced notice of major changes (e.g., create a course announcement to identify specific updates).
+• Be explicit about changes to routine (e.g., “Today we will be doing things a little differently.”) and give advanced notice of major changes.

-• Provide timely feedback and communicate with students about their progress at regular intervals.
+• Communicate with students about their progress at regular intervals.

 • Be clear about your expectations for students and maintain them throughout the course.

-• Adjust your lesson plan or modify your course schedule in the case of a significant event on campus or in the surrounding community.
+• Adjust your lesson plan or modify your course schedule in the event of a significant event on campus or in the surrounding community (see our resource on Responding to Campus Tragedy for more suggestions on this topic).

 Be Transparent about your Goals and Expectations

-• Connect activities and assignments to these objectives.
-Discuss with students what they will be doing, how they will go about it, and why they are doing it.
-What will they learn or what skills will they develop as a result?
+• For all class activities and assignments, aim to explain to students what they will be doing, how they should go about doing it, and why they are being asked to do it.

-• Explain the reasoning behind your various course policies.
+• Explain the reasoning and rationale behind your various course policies.

 Manage the Risk of In-Class Triggers

-One important aspect of a trauma-informed teaching practice is the importance of maintaining sensitivity to possible “triggering” events or exchanges that can happen in the classroom.
-For example, a discussion of a rape case in a journalism class likely creates an unexpected encounter with content that could cause problems for a student who has suffered sexual assault or abuse.
-The goal is not to protect students from difficult subject matter, or even to anticipate every situation that might give rise to a negative experience by a student.
-Instead, the goal is to create an environment where the risks are mitigated, and where students are less likely to be forced into situations that may be detrimental to their mental health and well-being.
+Your goal is not to protect students from difficult subject matter, or even to anticipate every situation that might give rise to a negative experience by a student.
+Instead, the goal is to create an environment where the risks and impact are mitigated, and where students are less likely to be forced into situations that may be detrimental to their mental health and well-being.

 • Provide students with multiple options for assignment topics, so that they can (when appropriate in the context of your course) avoid topics or content that may be damaging to their well-being.